Your entry point to online learning at Queen’s.

 - Certificate in Employee Relations

 Requirements: Degree and certificate programs have specific admission requirements, or you can start by taking courses as an interest student.
 Some courses may have prerequisites.
-See our course pages for details.
+See our admission requirements page for details.

 David Youssef, Arts and Science Online Academic Advisor

 firstname.lastname@example.org or 613-533-6000 ext.
 79238